Limewood-Innovations/sync_service_gateway_client/docs/IHNotificationCloseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **portal__bp_update_update_portal_bp_update_state**
+# **i_h_notification__close_update_ih_notification_close_state**
-> PortalBPUpdate portal__bp_update_update_portal_bp_update_state(transaction_id, state)
+> IHNotificationClose i_h_notification__close_update_ih_notification_close_state(transaction_id, state)

-Update Portal Bp Update State
+Update Ih Notification Close State

-Update the state of a PortalBPUpdate record.
-This endpoint updates the 'state' field of a specified PortalBPUpdate record.
+Update the state of an IHNotificationClose record.
+This endpoint updates the 'state' field of a specified IHNotificationClose record.
 Requires API key authentication.
-Args:     transaction_id (str): The unique transaction ID of the PortalBPUpdate record.     state (str): The new state value to be updated.     session (AsyncSession): The database session, provided by FastAPI dependency injection.
-Returns:     PortalBPUpdate: The updated PortalBPUpdate record.
+Args:     transaction_id (str): The unique transaction ID of the IHNotificationClose record.     state (str): The new state value to be updated.     session (AsyncSession): The database session, provided by FastAPI dependency injection.
+Returns:     IHNotificationClose: The updated IHNotificationClose record.
 Raises:     HTTPException: If the record is not found or if a server error occurs during the update.

 ### Example